-> Three Marine-manned antiaircraft positions were located outside the Cavite
+Three Marine-manned antiaircraft positions were located outside the

-south.
+Binacayan one mile south.
 Each held four 3-inch, .50-caliber,

-divided to support each position with five
+divided to support each position with five .50-caliber machine guns.

-On 10 December, two Japanese combat teams came ashore in northern Luzon,
+On 10 December, two Japanese combat teams came ashore in northern

-the Navy Yard and quickly went to work.
+workers came into the Navy Yard and quickly went to work.
 The only sign

 of war was a detachment of Filipino workers digging an air-raid trench

 in the yard of the Commandancia, Admiral Rockwell’s headquarters.
 The

 half-completed trench was the only air-raid shelter in the Navy Yard.

 Only the antiaircraft weapons had been revetted.
 Four 3-inch

 antiaircraft guns were mounted at the ammunition depot in the yard, as

 well as numerous .50-caliber machine guns mounted around the yard.

 A little past noon the droning of numerous aircraft engines was heard,